caraml-dev/merlin/docs/user-guide/transformer_expressions.md

 Output: 0.0068475461947247

 ### Mean
-`Mean` is a function to calculate mean value from column values.
+`Mean` is a function to calculate mean value from series values.
 The output will be single value

 #### Input
 No Input